 The card was purple with multicolored flowers all over it.
 They didn’t seem upset at all as I explained that there was a Books-A-Million nearby, at the Edison Mall, and that I was sure they could sell it to someone for cash.
 They sent me on my way saying, “Oh God bless you, sweetheart!”

 As I drove away, they stood back in their spot under the tree, examining the gift card like a treasure map.
 I rolled down the window and yelled, “You’re my hero!”

 They both laughed and waved.
 I wondered if they had spent their entire lives in that neighborhood, never traveling a few short miles south to see that a mall existed with said bookstore.
 The next day, I looked for them, but they weren’t there.

 Interacting with the men made my day, and had it not been for Travis, I would have passed them on my commute back to work.
 They would have just been a part of the scenery.
 I often give strangers money from the window of my car, but never ask them for anything in return.
-This time, a homeless man did something for me with no reward.
+This time, a stranger did something for me with no reward.

 I am passionate about both the elimination of spiders and poverty.
 Maybe the key in reducing one lies in reducing the other.